 In addition to several PhD and postdoc opportunities that will be periodically advertised below, if you have a project in mind that you would like to develop in my group, please contact me with a (1) brief project proposal, (2) CV, including publications, and (3) a list of funding themes that you are considering for this project (e.g. NERC/BBSRC DTP, Marie Curie, Leverhulme Trust, NERC, etc).
 You may also find some funding schemes that are specific to each of the academic levels below, which can be supplemented with these ones.

-If you would like to expand your research expertise through further specialised training in my research team, please explore first the postdoctoral fellowship calls that Oxford Zoology supports (Excel file below) and also complement that search with these links to ECR funding opportunities and postdoctoral fellowships.
+If you would like to expand your research expertise through further specialised training in my research team, please explore first the postdoctoral fellowship calls that Oxford Biology supports (Excel file below) and also complement that search with these links to ECR funding opportunities and postdoctoral fellowships.
 Then contact me with:

 - A CV and pertinent publications